-Aaron courageously leads multiple initiatives within AnLar as a Director of Federal Initiatives, helping federal and state clients improve their collection and use of data, streamline their management processes, and develop structures to better support their own stakeholders and grantees.
-No stranger to a project plan, policy memo or needs assessment, Aaron helps AnLar clients better align their efforts to their organizational goals and deploy their resources more efficiently.
+Aaron courageously leads multiple initiatives within AnLar as the Director of Federal Initiatives, helping federal and state clients improve their collection, management and use of data, streamline business processes, and develop structures to better support their stakeholders.
+No stranger to a project plan, policy memo or needs assessment, Aaron helps AnLar clients better align their efforts to their organizational goals and deploy their

 Prior to joining AnLar, Aaron spent several years learning the arts of project management and technical assistance working at the U.S. Department of Education.
 While there, Aaron oversaw the Department’s largest K-12 technical assistance network for the Race to the Top program, managed high school grant programs within the Office of Elementary and Secondary, lead grant competitions for school leadership grant programs within the Office of Innovation and Improvement, and had lunch with the Secretary of Education with his Teenage Mutant Ninja Turtles lunchbox.
 Prior to adding all federal acronyms to his lexicon, Aaron earned his B.A. in Communications, Legal Institutions, Economics, and Government from American University and has a Master’s degree in information Management from the University of Maryland.